vanesascode/typescript-course/readme.md

 }
 ```

-- Public: a public property is a member variable or attribute of a class that can be accessed and modified from outside the class.
+- `Public`: a public property is a member variable or attribute of a class that can be accessed and modified from outside the class.

+- `Readonly`: can only be read and not modified after it is initialized.

-- Private: a member variable or attribute of a class that can only be accessed and modified within the class itself.
-However, it could be accessed through a method:
+- `Private`: a member variable or attribute of a class that can only be accessed and modified within the class itself.
+However, it could be accessed in a subclass, for example, through a method:

 ```
  public getAge() {